-At Fox Wood we recognise the vital importance of teaching our pupils about safeguarding and weave this into our curriculum through subjects such as PSHCE and Personal Development, to ensure that this is revisited often.
+At Fox Wood we recognise the vital importance of teaching our pupils about safeguarding and weave this into our curriculum through subjects such as PSHCE and Personal Development as well as delivering our Keeping Safe Curriculum, to ensure that this is revisited often.
 Examples include topics such as Online Safety, stranger danger, drugs and mandatory relationships, sex and health education.
 Furthermore, the curriculum is designed so that safety issues within subject areas are discussed and safe practices taught, such as using equipment safely in PE, D&T, food technology.
 Additional input may be sought from existing agencies including the Police, NSPCC.